Glossary Terms

 While it’s tempting to chase the highest APY, it’s equally crucial to assess your risk tolerance and financial goals.
 A balance between risk and reward is key to building a diversified portfolio that aligns with your financial objectives.

-Closing Thoughts About “What is APY?”
+Closing Thoughts About “What Is APY?”

 In conclusion, APY is a powerful tool for understanding the growth potential of your investments.